lnochili/workflows_azvmimagebuilder/README.md

 # Github Workflows for Azure Image Builder

-Welcome to the Github workflows for Image Builder using ARM templates
+Welcome to Sample Github workflows for Image Builder using ARM templates

 ## Purpose